gabriel-rusu/Image-Processor/README.md

 </div>

-<p align="center"> JavaFX application that lets the user choose a BMP image and then choose the operations that he wants to be applied to the image
+<p align="center"> JavaFX application that lets the user choose a BMP image and then choose the operations that he wants to be applied to the image.

 </p>